 When applying for a permit, make sure to include a map of the area that you would like to plant as well as a list of species.

-- The nature strip in front of your premises or roadside adjoining your property must not be landscaped without approval from Council.
-Only plants listed in the Nillumbik publication Live Local Plant Local(PDF, 5MB) can be used.
+- Only plants listed in the Nillumbik publication Live Local Plant Local(PDF, 5MB) can be used in the approved landscaping.

 - Items such as rocks, logs and sleepers must not be used in landscaping on the nature strip or roadside.

 - Garden stakes or star pickets must not be used as temporary fencing or as a parking deterrent on your nature strip or roadside.

 - On roadsides, tree guards and stakes can be used to protect plants while they are establishing.

 - You must not install pavers or concrete or construct stone walls or similar on the nature strip or roadside.

 - You must not prune or remove a street tree on a nature strip without Council approval.

 Works in the road reserve will often need to take into account stormwater drainage.

 Legal point of discharge